How a Sales Engineer Made Security His Secret Weapon for Closing More Deals, Faster

 Ben’s KPIs are related to improving sales efficiencies and the quality of Clari’s RFPs.

 “We want to do things faster so that we can handle a large volume of security questionnaires,” says Ben.
-“But we also want the quality of our responses to improve over time.”
+“But we also want the quality of our responses to sales engineer questions to improve over time.”

 Staying focused on these KPIs has helped Ben make Clari’s security questionnaire process 7x faster, which shortened sales cycles from two weeks to just two days.